Topological Criteria for Hypothesis Testing with Finite-Precision Measurements

 Our main application of these topological characterisations is to analyse the feasibility of conditional independence testing.
 For given sample spaces $\Xcal, \Ycal, \Zcal$ and set of probability measures $W\subseteq \Pcal(\Xcal \times \Ycal \times \Zcal)$ we consider

 where conditional independence, denoted with $X\Indep_\PP Y\given Z$, means that for all measurable $A$ and $B$ the factorisation $\PP(X\in A, Y\in B \given Z) = \PP(X\in A \given Z)\PP(Y\in B \given Z)$ holds $\PP(Z)$-almost surely.
 Conditional dependence is denoted with $X\nIndep_\PP Y\given Z$.
 In Section \ref{sec:ci_untestable}, we show that conditional independence and conditional dependence are both dense in the weak topology on $\Pcal(\Xcal \times \Ycal \times \Zcal)$.
 It follows from the Baire category theorem that there does not exist a consistent FP-test for conditional independence when $W =\Pcal(\Xcal \times \Ycal \times \Zcal)$.
 Hence, conditional independence testing requires assumptions, that is, a restriction of the set $W$.
-We introduce the space of distributions with Lipschitz conditional distributions $\PP(X\given Z)$ or $\PP(Y\given Z)$ and investigate some properties in Section \ref{sec:ci_closed}.
-We show that if the Lipschitz constant is bounded then this space is closed in the weak topology, and conditional independence is closed in this space.
+We introduce the space of distributions whose conditional distributions $\PP(X\given Z)$ or $\PP(Y\given Z)$ are equicontinuous, and investigate some properties in Section \ref{sec:ci_closed}.
+We show that this space is closed in the weak topology, and that conditional independence is closed in this space.
 In Section \ref{sec:ci_testing} we discuss the consequences for various modes of testability of conditional independence.